apache/druid/docs/api-reference/sql-api.md

 #### Request body

+The request body takes the following properties:

 * `query`: SQL query string.
-* `resultFormat`: Format of query results.
+* `resultFormat`: String that indicates the format to return query results.
+Select one of the following formats:
   * `object`: Returns a JSON array of JSON objects with the HTTP header `Content-Type: application/json`.
   * `array`: Returns a JSON array of JSON arrays with the HTTP header `Content-Type: application/json`.
   * `objectLines`: Returns newline-delimited JSON objects with a trailing blank line.
-Sent with the HTTP header `Content-Type: text/plain`.
+Returns the HTTP header `Content-Type: text/plain`.
   * `arrayLines`: Returns newline-delimited JSON arrays with a trailing blank line.
-Sent with the HTTP header `Content-Type: text/plain`.
+Returns the HTTP header `Content-Type: text/plain`.
   * `csv`: Returns a comma-separated values with one row per line and a trailing blank line.
-Sent with the HTTP header `Content-Type: text/csv`.
+Returns the HTTP header `Content-Type: text/csv`.
-* `header`: Adds a header row with information on column names for the query result when set to `true`.
-You can optionally include `typesHeader` and `sqlTypesHeader`.

-    Complex types, like sketches, will be reported as `COMPLEX<typeName>` if a particular complex type name is known for that field, or as `COMPLEX` if the particular type name is unknown or mixed.
+* `header`: Boolean value that determines whether to return information on column names.
+When set to `true`, Druid returns the column names as the first row of the results.
+To also get information on the column types, set `typesHeader` or `sqlTypesHeader` to `true`.

     If working with an older version of Druid, set `header` to `true` to verify compatibility.
 Druid returns the HTTP header `X-Druid-SQL-Header-Included: yes` when the client connects to an older Druid version with support for the `typesHeader` and `sqlTypesHeader` parameters.
 Additionally, Druid returns a `X-Druid-SQL-Query-Id` HTTP header with the value of `sqlQueryId` from the [query context parameters](../querying/sql-query-context.md) if specified, else Druid will generate a SQL query ID.
 * `typesHeader`: Adds Druid runtime type information in the header.
-Can only be set when `header` is also `true`.
+Requires `header` to be set to `true`.
+Complex types, like sketches, will be reported as `COMPLEX<typeName>` if a particular complex type name is known for that field, or as `COMPLEX` if the particular type name is unknown or mixed.
 * `sqlTypesHeader`: Adds SQL type information in the header.
-Can only be set when `header` is also `true`.
+Requires `header` to be set to `true`.
 * `context`: JSON object containing optional [SQL query context parameters](../querying/sql-query-context.md), such as to set the query ID, time zone, and whether to use an approximation algorithm for distinct count.
 * `parameters`: List of query parameters for parameterized queries.
-Each parameter in the list should be a JSON object like `{"type": "VARCHAR", "value": "foo"}`.
-The type should be a SQL type; see [Data types](../querying/sql-data-types.md) for a list of supported SQL types.
+Each parameter in the array should be a JSON object containing the parameter's SQL data type and parameter value.
+For a list of supported SQL types, see [Data types](../querying/sql-data-types.md).
+For example:
+    ```
+    "parameters": [
+        {
+            "type": "VARCHAR",
+            "value": "bar"
+        }
+    ]
+    ```

 #### Responses